-- Set the Propeller Boe-Bot on the ground in an area with a few obstacles (that are high enough for the whiskers to bump into).
+- Disconnect the cable and set the robot on the ground in an area with a few obstacles high enough for the whiskers to bump.

 - Observe its roaming behavior.

 After the frequency out block that serves as a brownout indicator, and the required Robot ActivityBot initialize block, the rest of the code is inside a single repeat forever loop.